 European university alliances, or European alliances, are transnational partnerships between higher education institutions that enable long-term collaboration among institutions of all types across Europe.
 This initiative aims to promote European values and identity while enhancing the quality and competitiveness of European higher education.
+It brings together both alliances funded by the Erasmus+ program and initiatives of excellence recognized by the European Commission through the “Seal of Excellence”.

 Launched in 2017, this ambitious project by the European Commission was designed to strengthen the EU’s strategic role in education by supporting the development of sustainable, student-centered collaborations that address societal challenges.
 Since then, around sixty alliances of higher education institutions—referred to as European Universities—have been established.
 These alliances allow students to earn a degree by combining studies in multiple EU countries.